BlackPearl-Lab/KddCup-2024-OAG-Challenge-1st-Solutions/task3/README.md

 we did not provide a complete training script for several reasons.
 First, the full training process is quite complex and we were under time constraints.
 Second, we are using an iterative approach, and by viewing our prediction code, the complete process can be clearly understood.
 We will update the complete code in the near future.
 Third, the full code requires about 5 days to run on an 8-card A100*80G setup.

+☎📧<br>
+If you have any questions, Welcome to contact us: zhouyang96@meituan.com